christytan/OCI-GoldenGate/README.md

 **You are all set, let's begin!**

-## Lab 1: Preparing your private network in the Oracle Cloud Infrastructure
+## Lab 1: Preparing your private network in the Oracle Cloud Infrastructure (demo only)

 **Key Objectives**:
 - Create compartments and user groups with the right set of access policies for separation of duties